Wednesday, February 11, 2026

 It's all you have when they destroy your body, he tells me, tapping his temple.
 Sufis deny their bodies, victims of torture detach from theirs: both seek transcendence in their own way.

 At least once during my reading I felt so frustrated with the author for introducing a topic but unwilling to follow through with more meaning.
 Instead, she immediately moved on to something else unrelated to the topic.
-It's like she hints, suggests and gives quick, short teasing's of information, only to move on from it as quickly as the thought flickers and disappears from the page.
+It's like she hints, suggests and gives quick, short teasing of information, only to move on from it as quickly as the thought flickers and disappears from the page.

-It happened on page 258 after Lily chastised Ahmed for calling his sister a Paki, which is obviously meant to be derogatory, equivalent to a "lying Pakistani."
+It happened on page 258, after Lily chastised Ahmed for calling his sister a Paki, which is obviously meant to be derogatory, equivalent to a "lying Pakistani."

 I know it likely only happened this one time, but at the time it left me wanting so much more about what it means to call someone a "Paki."
 I was so frustrated I almost chose not to finish the book.
-But as a sign of the good overall writing, I returned to its pages.
+But as a sign of good overall writing, I returned to its pages.

 Overall, I'm glad I stuck with this book.
 A bit of a challenging read but fulfilling in its storytelling and history.
 Maybe a 3-3.5 rating out of 5.